 Ricardo founded our parent company, Bilingual America in 1992 and is the author of The 6 Stages of Cultural Mastery, The Cultural Transformation Manifesto, and The 12 Hidden Truths to Learning Spanish.
-His next book is scheduled for release in March of 2020 and is entitled, "Puerto Rican Hillbillies - The Unveiling of the Bicultural Human."
+His next book is scheduled for release in March of 2020 and is entitled, “Puerto Rican Hillbillies – A Deep, and Sometimes Disturbing, Journey into the Bicultural Soul.”

 He is the host of the Culture Matters Podcast and is also the course developer of the multiple CulturalMastery™ courses on this site, SpanishPower™, InglésPoderoso™, SuccesswithHispanics™, and LíderesExitosos™.
 He is an internationally respected expert in the fields of cultural mastery and transformation, diversity and inclusion, Hispanic culture, and foreign language acquisition.

 Ricardo speaks internationally on cultural mastery, cultural transformation, multi-cultural leadership, diversity and inclusion, organizational culture and Latino / non-Latino business relations.
 He is a founding member of The Speakers Guild of America, a professional member of the National Speakers Association and a platform speaker for Leadercast.